AndSchmitz/JDepacWrappeR/README.md

 Currently only tested for MS Windows.

 ## Update history
+ - Update 2021-06-28
+    - Fixed inconsistency in output table structure if substances with less output columns (e.g. particles) are simulated before substances with more output column (e.g. NH3)
+    - UNDEF in jDepac results is now saved as NA
  - Update 2021-06-27
    - Added update history in readme file
  - Update 2021-06-05